Digital Radio Basics

 This constellation is denser than the 4 QAM constellation.
 That means there are more phase angles, and three different amplitudes the detector circuit in the receiver must be able to detect.

 This is nearer to real-world applications of QAM in mobile devices.
 The radio in your WiFi access point uses 256 QAM modulation, and future versions of WiFi and 5G radios will use 1024 QAM.

-Just as these dots might start to look like a blurry blob as the number of dots increases, QAM receivers have practical limits to number of phase angles and amplitudes they can reliably detect.
+Just as these diagrams will start to look like a blurry blob as the number of dots increases, QAM receivers have practical limits to number of phase angles and amplitudes they can reliably detect.

 Radio designers are not limited to square constellations where the dots are evenly spaced.
 The reason QAM constellations are often square is that square constellations have uniform density.
 Every combination of amplitude and phase angle is as easy, or as difficult, to tell apart from its neighbors as every other.
 This is also why the I and Q values for 16 QAM are -1, -⅓, +⅓, and +1.
 Each value is ⅔ of the maximum amplitude apart, and the resulting waveforms are uniformly distributed in phase angle and amplitude.

 QAM describes how one carrier frequency is used.
 But, in practical mobile radios, multiple frequencies are used together.
 That's called "multiplexing."